 What are the alternatives to state authority in post-conflict contexts, when and why are they used instead or alongside the state, and with what implications for governance?
 My book project, “Reconfiguration of Sub-National Governance: Responses to Violence and State Collapse in the North Caucasus,” explains the heterogeneous effects of armed conflict on sub-national governance.
 While acknowledging the role of inherited institutions, my multimethod investigation shows how they were strategically transformed during the breakup of the Soviet Union, creating unintended consequences and the basis for governance today.

 I investigate how different types of armed conflict shape both demand and supply sides of governance.
 Examining the demand-side, I show that different patterns of violence impact civilian preferences, shaping who residents turn to for which domains of governance.
-Looking at the top-down processes, I demonstrate that armed conflict also alters the relationships between state, religious, and customary authorities, complicating state/nonstate distinctions and impacting the range of governance alternatives available.
+Looking at the top-down processes, I trace how armed conflict alters the relationships between state, religious, and customary authorities, complicating state/nonstate distinctions and impacting the range of governance alternatives available to citizens.

-I show that despite historical and structural similarities, armed conflicts in the 1990s set the republics down divergent governance trajectories: centralized (Chechnya), polycentric (Dagestan), and mediated (Ingushetia).
-Disaggregating governance to compare goods provision, dispute resolution, and symbolic practices alongside conventionally-studied governance dimensions like extraction and coercion also reveals that while state institutions regulate coercion and extraction, communities exhibit significant variation in how they regulate disputes, provide public welfare goods, and enforce social order.
+The investigation reveals that despite historical and structural similarities, armed conflicts in the 1990s set the republics down divergent governance trajectories: centralized (Chechnya), polycentric (Dagestan), and mediated (Ingushetia).
+Disaggregating the organization and logic of governance to compare goods provision, dispute resolution, and symbolic practices alongside conventionally-studied governance dimensions like extraction and coercion also reveals that while state institutions regulate coercion and extraction, communities exhibit significant variation in how they regulate disputes, provide public welfare goods, and enforce social order.

-Localized Order: Responses to Violent State Collapse in Chechnya
+Uneven Orders and Selective Adaptation: Non-State Responses to State Collapse in Chechnya

 Transnational Combatant Impact on Wartime Order